fitnr/twitter_bot_utils/README.md

 ## Authenticating

 One hurdle with setting up bots is getting the proper authentication keys.
 It can be a bit of a pain to log in and out of Twitter's app site.
-Twitter bot utils comes with `twitter-auth`, a command line helper for this:
+Twitter bot utils comes with `tbu auth`, a command line helper for this:
 ````
 $ twitter-auth --consumer-key 1233... --consumer-key 345...
 ````

 This will prompt you with an url.
 Open this in a browser where your bot is logged in, click "Authorize".
 Twitter will show you an authorization code, enter this on the command line, and presto! your keys will be displayed.

-`twitter-auth` is inspired by a feature of [`twurl`](https://github.com/twitter/twurl), Twitter's full-fledged command line tool.
+`tbu auth` is inspired by a feature of [`twurl`](https://github.com/twitter/twurl), Twitter's full-fledged command line tool.

 ## Config files